FastRoutervs.Portkey

 - Easier to land on a single API for everything

-When FastRouter is the right call
+When FastRouter is the better pick

 You're choosing for the next 12–24 months